 Home Works (East Sussex)

-Home Works is a short-term housing support service in East Sussex committed to supporting vulnerable people find and keep safe and affordable accommodation.
+Home Works is a short-term housing support service in East Sussex supporting vulnerable people find and keep safe and affordable accommodation.

 As well as supporting a person’s housing situation, we work with them to help improve their health, wellbeing and independence.